Health & Safety

 10 signs of ADHD in children

 Part 2 of An Introduction to Attention Deficit Hyperactivity Disorder.
 Does your child exhibit any of these behaviors?
-My child often… is moving something—fingers, hands, arms feet,
+My child often… is moving something—fingers, hands, arms feet, or legs.

 Read the rest this article free